 Admission to the exhibition will set people back £15.50 with the additional £1.50 Gift Aid included, while concessions can attend for £13.50.

-The Tate Modern should be a fairly easy place to get to for people staying in central London hotels as it is situated just over the river from London Blackfriars Tube stop, or alternatively is close to Southwark station.
+The Tate Modern should be a fairly easy place to get to for people staying in 5 Star Hotels London as it is situated just over the river from London Blackfriars Tube stop, or alternatively is close to Southwark station.